 Let your partner know that he’s not alone.

 Remind him that impotence is a fairly common and very treatable medical condition.
 Impotence is not a reflection on his masculinity or a lack of attraction or desire for you.
-You should also support your partner in any efforts to change his lifestyle (such as encouraging a proper diet, quitting smoking or use of any recreational drugs, etc.) to deal with impotence.
+You should also support your partner in any effort to change his lifestyle (such as encouraging a proper diet, quitting smoking or use of any recreational drugs, etc.) to deal with impotence.

 Go with him to see the doctor.